fabienduhamel/PokerBundle/README.md

 {% endfor %}
 ```

-Open *PlayerDataInterface.php* and *EventDataInterface.php* to read more about properties.
+Open *PlayerDataInterface.php* and *EventDataInterface.php* to read more about provided properties.

-Watch a practical example at [StAndrews Poker Club](http://www.standrewspokerclub.fr/result).
+Watch a practical example at [standrewspokerclub.fr](http://www.standrewspokerclub.fr/result).

 ### Chart